 Like it or not, Western society is definitely preoccupied with appearance, particularly when it comes to women.
 Sadly, we are all judged by the way we look and the way we dress.
 Southern California, where I live, is especially concerned with the way women look, and women over forty are judged particularly harshly.
 As I move into my late forties, I feel increasing pressure to look young, beautiful, and slim.

 As a recovering anorexic, I have long struggled with insecurity about the way I look.
 My quest for ultimate thinness destroyed many years of my life and had me walking a tightrope between life and death for far too long.
-While I’m fortunate to have made it out alive, I continue to struggle with body image issues which fuel my overshopping.
+While I’m fortunate to have made it out alive, I continue to struggle with body image issues that fuel my overshopping.
 I’m continually searching for the “perfect clothes” that will enable me to look in the mirror and like what I see instead of lamenting my “fat thighs” and “big hips.”
 Of course, those perfect clothes do not exist, as self-esteem comes from within instead of without.
 No garment will lead me to like how I look unless I accept myself for who I am, pear shape and all.